gradle/native-samples/README.md

 ### XCTest support

-Both Swift sample `simple-library` and `application` demonstrate XCTest support in Gradle.
+All Swift samples demonstrate XCTest support in Gradle.
 As a user, you can either interact with the test code as you would usually do through Xcode or you can run the test directly from the command line:

 ```
 > cd <sample-dir>